djbrieck/brieckspro/content/posts/thunderbolt-1-2-to-thunderbolt3/index.md

 Went to YouTube
 and saw others where having a similar problem [Am I the only one still using Thunderbolt 2](https://www.youtube.com/watch?v=ZHSoSRMYiYE&lc=UgxGym35SVNUKgltaFF4AaABAg.9ZNFgOY1TbQ9ZbTwiCVT9N).
-And while I found an adapter, the cost was pretty high for an adapter that just adds one usb 3 port and an eSATA port.
+And while I found an adapter, the cost was pretty high for an adapter that just adds one USB3 port and an eSATA port.
-The Price was $75–$100, and that's all you get, and you lose your external display while using it, which is less than ideal.
+The Price was $75–$100, and that's all you get, and good luck finding one still in stock.
+Also, if you find and use these few purpose dongles you lose your external display while using it, which is less than ideal.

-Then I recalled why not find a Thunderbolt Docking station, since that has more features usually having something like video out port/s, ethernet, audio, all of which could be useful to have.
+Then I recalled why not find a Thunderbolt Docking station, since that has more features and many ports added like video out port/s, ethernet, audio, all of which could be useful to have.

 Searched for that and found next to nothing still available for sale.